 The Best Time to Visit

 For an island state, summer is always the peak season with beachgoers laying on the sand getting their skin tanned or bronzed.
-It is also great to drive in Cyprus, and with your international driving licence, tracking down trails is not a hassle since you can explore anywhere.

 It might be a different matter with your rented car since some car companies would not let their cars cross the border.
 Even if you have a visa and International Driving Licence Cyprus, the car rental companies still make the decision, and you may choose a different rental car company.